Standard Maths Exam coming up soon? Haven’t started studying? Let other subjects take precedence?

-Complete the 2018 HSC Paper for Standard Maths.
+Complete the sample HSC Paper for Standard Maths.
 Attempt to complete your exam in 2 hours and 10 minutes and give yourself 10 minutes to make any last minute changes.

 The aim of today is to have a good understanding of what type of questions the HSC will have any your strengths in answering these questions.

-You can mark it by using the Marking Guidelines found here!
+You can mark it by using the Marking Guidelines found below all the questions here!

 If you’re up for some extra practice, you can check out the master list of HSC Standard Maths past papers here!